Pheri Bhetaula

 Pheri Bhetaula (फेरी भेटौला, English: See you again) is a 1989 Nepali romantic film.
 The cast includes the debutant Manisha Koirala and Prakash Adhikari.
 The music of this movie was composed by Ranjit Gazmer.
-This was the Nepali film that Manisha again never appeared, until her marriage in 2010 and return back to her country film industry for almost 2 decades later.
+This was the last Nepali film that Manisha appeared in, until her marriage in 2010 and return to her country's film industry almost 2 decades later.